Alignak-monitoring/alignak/doc/source/05_thebasics/statetypes.rst

   * The status of the service or host (i.e. OK, WARNING, UP, DOWN, etc.)
   * The type of state the service or host is in.

-There are two state types in Shinken - SOFT states and HARD states.
+There are two state types in Alignak - SOFT states and HARD states.
 These state types are a crucial part of the monitoring logic, as they are used to determine when :ref:`event handlers <advanced/eventhandlers>` are executed and when :ref:`notifications <thebasics/notifications>` are initially sent out.

 This document describes the difference between SOFT and HARD states, how they occur, and what happens when they occur.